HewlettPackard/image-streamer-rhel/README.md

 # image-streamer-rhel
-Sample RHEL artifact bundles for use with HPE Image Streamer
+Sample RHEL artifact bundles for use with HPE Image Streamer v3.1 release